rya-sge/access-denied/_posts/2024-10-08-crypto-wallet-introduction.md

 ### 2. **Warm Wallets**

-This type of wallets is installed and stored the private keys on devices used in everyday life
+This type of wallets is installed and stored the private keys on devices generally used in everyday life.

 They are not permanently connected to internet, for example because the device can be turned off, but are subject to threats posed by internet, such as downloading malware.